 - Once cooked, strain the sago pearls using a fine sieve and rinse under cold running water to remove excess starch.
 Set aside.

-- In a separate pot, combine the palm sugar, pandan leaf, and 2 tablespoons of water.
+- In a separate pot, combine the palm sugar, pandan leaf, and 2 tbsp of water.
 Cook over low heat until the sugar is completely dissolved and the mixture thickens slightly.
 Remove the pandan leaf and set the syrup aside.

 - In another pot, heat the coconut milk with a pinch of salt over low heat.
 Stir occasionally and do not let it boil.
 Remove from heat once warmed through.